 Note: all University’s computer system will periodically prompt you to change your password.

-- Upon termination or transfer of an employee, Human Resources will notify University Systems and Security, who in turn will notify the appropriate areas in the Computer Center.
+- Upon termination or transfer of an employee, Human Resources will notify University Systems and Networking, who in turn will notify the appropriate areas in the Computer Center.

 - Generally, students, temporary employees and consultants should not have access to the University record system.
 Written approval by the Department Chair, School Director, Department Director/Manager, Dean, Provost, and/or Vice President in charge of the respective area is required if it is determined that access is required.
 The student, temporary employee or consultant is to be held to the same standards as all University employees, and must be made aware of their responsibilities to protect student and employee privacy rights and data integrity.
 Written authorization must be received by the Computer Center prior to granting system access.